Composition for Pufferfish Privacy: Experiments

-Using MQM or our method (\ourmech) requires knowledge of the prior $\prior$.
+Using MQM or our method (\ourmech) requires specifying a prior $\prior$.
 Following prior works~\cite{song2017pufferfish}, we assume the temporal data are generated by a first-order Markov chain, and use the data to fit a Markov model with a stationary transition matrix.
 For the Foursquare check-in dataset, each user's location is a state, and a location change is considered a state transition.
 We truncate the dataset to only leave the check-in data for the first 500 days.
 We built a $78\times 78$ transition matrix using the first 400 out of 500 days of data, and used the remaining 100 days for testing.
 For the Capture24 dataset, each participant's activity is a state, and activity change is considered a state transition.
 We hold out 8 participants from each age group for testing and use the rest to fit the $11\times11$ transition matrix.
 Note that MQM requires the prior $\prior$ to be a Markov chain, while our general approach from Section~\ref{sec:sufficient} works with an arbitrary prior.
+We additionally ran experiments with 20\% uncertainty added around the prior using the results of Section \ref{sec:uncertainty} (i.e., $u(\dataquilt, \secret) = 1.2p(\dataquilt, \secret), l(\dataquilt, \secret) = 0.8p(\dataquilt, \secret)$.).
+We denote results with uncertainty as ``w/ Uncertainty'' and results with no uncertainty as ``w/o Uncertainty''.